asoorm/tyk-go-plugins/oauth2_introspection/README.md

 This plugin will then strip the token to ensure that it doesn't leak upstream.

-If there are any scopes present in the access token, they will be inserted into the request context for use later in the middleware chain.
+If there is a scope object returned in the introspection response, this will be injected into the `X-Tyk-Plugin-Oauth2Introspect-Scope` request header.
+It may be useful for the upstream service, or a middleware further down the request chain.

-## TODO / Current Limitations
+## Maybe TODO / Current Limitations

 - [ ] Build internal configurable cache to not spam the introspection endpoint.
 - [ ] Hardcoded to only introspect the `access_token`.
+We do not introspect the `refresh_token`.
 - [ ] Hardcoded to only look in the `authorization` header for the `access_token`